 Help!
 Has My Pineapple Gone Bad?

 Like a lot of food, pineapple degrades in quality before it goes completely bad.

 Want a pro tip?
 When the leaves of your pineapple start to fade in color and dry out, it’s time to eat your pineapple, as this is the first sign of aging.

-Soft spots or bruises are also a sign you should throw the fruit out, or at the very last cut the mushy part out, as when moisture has spread through the fruit, mold will spread fast too.
+Soft spots or bruises are also a sign you should throw the fruit out, or, at the very least, cut the mushy part out, as when moisture has spread through the fruit, mold will spread fast too.